Positron3D/Positron/Printed Parts/README.md

 # Positron v3.2 Printed Parts
 Hello - all of these folders are what is required to build your Postiron.

 In each folder, you will find a readme, this will act as a general Key for the naming of the files, as well as a spot where we've added advisories for some parts.
-This is as simple as informing you if a part will not be seen from the exterior, if a part will be closely intact with a high temperature item such as a motor, or if a part is reccomended to be non-conductive for electrical isolation.
+This is as simple as informing you if a part will not be seen from the exterior, if a part will be closely intact with a high temperature item such as a motor, or if a part is recommended to be non-conductive for electrical isolation.

-Please note that the folders here are grouped by assembly, and not by reccomended order of assembly.
+Please note that the folders here are grouped by assembly, and not by recommended order of assembly.
 Please be sure to follow the guides provided on our wiki.

 # Recommended Print Settings

- - We reccomend printing all parts in ABS or ASA
+ - We recommend printing all parts in ABS or ASA
  - [We're copying Voron's homework;](https://docs.vorondesign.com/sourcing.html#print-settings)
     - Layer height: 0.2mm
     - Extrusion width: 0.4mm